 Adult and Community Education

-There are six education centers strategically located in Pinellas County where classes are offered. find an education center near you.
+There are seven education centers strategically located in Pinellas County where classes are offered. find an education center near you.

 General Education Development (GED)©

 A GED© readiness assessment and advisement will be provided at the registration center of your choice.
 Results will identify a student’s strengths and weaknesses.
 Review classes are available in the subjects in which additional study is needed before taking the official Tests of GED©.
 Get more information about Obtaining a GED©.